 Please don't sign any contracts that prevent you from authorizing these activities!
 In several cases I've said something like

 This paper is entirely my own work.
 I have put it into the public domain.
 Luxury Press is therefore free to publish it.instead of signing a copyright transfer agreement.
-If you ever encounter a publisher that doesn't accept this, let me know, and I'll be happy to blacklist that publisher here.
-I'm now blacklisting IEEE and ACM.
+If you ever encounter a publisher that doesn't accept this, let me know, and I'll be happy to list that publisher here as a publisher to avoid.
+Current list: IEEE and ACM.

 Perhaps you transferred a copyright to a publisher years ago.
 You can ask the publisher to put the paper into the public domain, but what if the publisher doesn't agree?
 You can't put your paper online without violating the copyright.
 Fortunately, copyright law in some countries lets you terminate the transfer, no matter what you signed: